-On or about 10 June 2018 the First, Second and Third Respondents published of and concerning the Applicant an article in the Sunday Age newspaper entitled "Blood ties" a copy of which is set out in Annexure "C" hereto (the third matter complained of).
+- (a) The Applicant relies on the particulars appended to paragraph 5 above. - On or about 10 June 2018 the First, Second and Third Respondents published of and concerning the Applicant on the Canberra Times Website an article entitled "Special forces rookie 'blooded' by executing an unarmed man" a copy of which is set out in Annexure "C" hereto (the third matter complained of).